| MONEY:

 in order that it may function satisfactorily within a monetary system.

-It must be socially trusted and accepted...individuals and groups must have confidence that the
+Individuals and groups must have confidence that the

 value promulgated or claimed can be relied upon.

-bags of grain will eventually be very unpopular.
+Different sized pumpkins or unequal bags of grain will eventually be very unpopular.

-seriously undermined if banknotes disintegrate or the digital memory locations of a bank balance are erased by a software glitch.
+Trust is seriously undermined if banknotes disintegrate or the digital memory locations of a bank balance are erased by a software glitch.

-impossible if the monetary means of exchange was camels.
+Tourism would be impossible if the monetary means of exchange was camels.

-It must somehow be extremly resistant to counterfeiting...the cloning of the medium and its
+It must somehow be extremely resistant to counterfeiting.

 As a minimum requirement, it must be a satisfactory medium to transact all the various forms of payment,

-lending, compensation, gambling and gifting that have evolved as societies have
+lending, compensation, gambling and gifting that have evolved as societies have complexified.

-Money is an essential mechanism to partitioning cooperating and evaluating complex human social endeavours.
+Money is an essential mechanism to partitioning, cooperating and evaluating complex human social endeavours.

-(such as buildings, aircraft or nuclear power stations)
+The construction of any extensive engineering undertaking (such as buildings, aircraft or nuclear power stations)

-or the organization of public institutions (such as education and health), require that the various and complex
+or the organization of public institutions (such as education and

 elements be allocated proportional monetary values in order that the projects become generally acceptable,

-The "money" of one society is often devalued or even not recognized by another society, so the potentially wealthy
+The money of one society is often devalued or even not recognized by another society, so the potentially wealthy

 in the first is no longer so in the second.

-Money acquires "value" by being exchanged for something.
+Money acquires value by being exchanged for something.

-Wealth is measured by the quantity and quality of resources actually being used.
+Affluence, as a realization of wealth, is measured by the quantity and quality of resources actually being used.

-The ownership of money must be claimed by a central administering
+The ownership of money must be claimed by a central administering authority and distinguished from 'possession'.

 There would normally be some sort of central agency that acts as the monetary resource for the system.

-A king, for example, or a governmental agency of some sort needs to assert and police an ownership of the money.
+A king, for example, or a governmental agency of some sort needs to assert

 The agency would in effect create a pool of credit for itself, and then use that credit to